-Four control wires must be run to the air conditioner's control panel: R and C will originate from the indoor unit (furnace or air handler).
-Y1 and Y2 will originate at the thermostat.
+Six wires must be run to the heat pump's control panel.
+R, C, and W will originate from the indoor unit (furnace or air handler).
+Y1, Y2, and O originate at the thermostat.
+W2 provides a signal to turn on auxiliary (indoor) heat during a defrost cycle.
+If present, the seventh L should not be connected to anything.

-Pass each field-run control wire into the hole in the lower left side of the base of the air conditioner's control panel compartment.
+Pass each field-run control wire into the hole in the lower left side of the base of the heat pump's control panel compartment.
 Refer to Figure 4 and Figure 6 (page 13).
 Connect each of the field-run wires to its corresponding factory wired lead (with stripped ends) using a wire nut or other solderless connector within the low voltage compartment.
 See Table 2 below.